What is a day in the life of a Speech Pathologist like?

 How involved are parents in the sessions?

 It is important to have parents in the sessions where possible so you can learn what strategies work for your child and how you can support them at home.
-Our Speech Pathologists use a client centred approach that involves parent training depending on the goals of your child.
+Our Speech Pathologists in Newcastle use a client centred approach that involves parent training depending on the goals of your child.
 If you cannot attend the session we will provide you with some information about the session.

 How do I know when my child should see a Speech Pathologist?